 “My pocket,” I responded as I bent down and pulled the knife out of the dead man’s back.
 What little color was left drained from the guards’ faces as I held up the bloody knife.

 “Where’s the bathroom?”
 I asked.
 “Blood stains and these pants are already dirty enough.”
 Now all three of them had a look of fear and astonishment painted on their faces.
 Considering the fact that I had run through a river and just got shot at, I probably looked like a total wreck.

 “It’s just around the corner on the right,” said the nurse, indicating with her hand what she was saying, her eyes never leaving the dead man’s body.
 “Joe, can you call the police and tell them what happened.
 Gram, I want you to stay with…”

 “Kasey,” I filled in.

 “Stay with Kasey until they get here.”
 The taller one, Joe, made his way gingerly to the desk to use the phone.

 “Tell them to bring whatever they need to get a bullet out of the wall,” I said cocking my head towards the hole in the wall behind where I had been standing.
 He nodded, showing he understood, though he looked like he would rather throw up then do what the nurse had told him to do.
 Fear was still very clear on all of their faces.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SaluteyourdoctorWrite a Review